God’s Purpose from Babylon to the New Jerusalem

 East and West Meet at the Tower of Babel

 I have been listening to the BEMA podcast.
 I highly recommend it.
-As summarized one the website, “‘BEMA’ (or bimah) is a Hebrew word that refers to the elevated platform in the center of first-century synagogues where the people of God read the Text.”
+As defined on the website, “‘BEMA’ (or bimah) is a Hebrew word that refers to the elevated platform in the center of first-century synagogues where the people of God read the Text.”

 The early Christians knew their Scripture.
 They built their lives around it.
 They devoted themselves to it, and to prayer, and the apostles reaching, and to fellowship and shared meals.
-(Acts 2:42
+(Acts 2:42) The bema in was where early Christians gathered in first century synagogues before they were persecuted and scattered.

-The BEMA podcast attempts to approach Scripture the way easterners would have, the way the early Christians in the Middle East would have approached it.
-My Jewish professor in college told us one day that Jews were not westerners; they were easterners, and they thought differently than westerners.
+The BEMA podcast attempts to approach Scripture the way easterners would have approached Scripture – the way the early Christians in the Middle East would have approached Scripture.
+The idea that Hebrew people were more “eastern” in their thinking was first pointed out to m by my Jewish professor in college over 40 years ago, so following up with that concept intrigues me.

-Christianity quickly became westernized, but it’s origins are eastern.
-We would do well to gain some new perspective from a more eastern way of thinking.
-I encourage you to listen to the first couple of episodes of the podcast linked in the opening paragraph if you want an introduction to an eastern perspective of the Bible.
+Christianity quickly became westernized, but the origins of Christianity are eastern, growing out of the Hebrew culture and scriptures.
+For that reason, we would do well to gain some new perspective from a more eastern way of thinking.
+I encourage you to listen to the first couple of episodes of the podcast linked in the opening paragraph if you want an introduction to an “eastern” perspective of the Bible.

 Reading the first 11 chapters of Genesis from an eastern, Hebraic perspective, opens up new insights.
 Not the least of which is the genre of literature these chapters represent.
 They are poetry.
-They are chiasms with intricate organization and emphasis that is found in the structure of the chiasms.
+They are written in chiasms with intricate organization and emphasis that is found in the structure of the chiasms.

-The Tower of Babel story is one of the chiastic passages in Genesis.
+The Tower of Babel story is one of those chiastic passages in Genesis.
 The story actually begins in the Hebrew with the last verse of Chapter 10 (as it is organized in English Bibles), and it goes like this (ESV):

 These are the clans of Noah’s sons, according to their lines of descent, within their nations.
 From these the nations spread out over the earth after the flood.